tompedals/til/_posts/2016-03-29-unit-testing-legacy-code.md

 for legacy code can be easier said than done.
 In a code base with lots of procedural code it's difficult to mock function calls.
 One way to do this is to use proxy methods.

-The function `queryAccess` queries the database and returns the permissions the user has for the given page.
-Ideally this data access logic would be in a class and passed in to `AccessManager` as a dependency so it could be mocked.
+In the example below the function `queryAccess` queries the database and returns the permissions the user has for the given page.
+Ideally this data access logic would be in a class and passed in to `AccessManager` as a dependency so it could be mocked during testing.

 ```php
 <?php